Rastriya Prajatantra Party: Ideology

 The Rastriya Prajatantra Party was established as an alternative force to the major political parties, Nepali Congress and Communist Party of Nepal (Unified Marxist–Leninist).
 The party was founded on the principles of democracy, constitutional monarchy, nationalism and economic liberalism.
-At the time of the party's foundation Surya Bahadur Thapa's party was considered as the more liberal party and Lokendra Bahadur Chand's party was considered as the more conservative party.
+It supported a welfare state and cultural pluralism.
+At the time of the party's foundation Surya Bahadur Thapa's party was considered as the more liberal party and Lokendra Bahadur Chand's party was considered as the Pashupati SJB Rana more conservative party.

 Monarchy and federal structure

+In the early 2000s the party supported the position of a benevolent monarch during times of crises.
 At the first session of the 1st Constituent Assembly, the party voted to abolish the monarchy and turn Nepal into a secular republic.
 Later however, the party advocated for turning Nepal into a Hindu republic.
 Rastriya Prajatantra Party Nepal, a splinter group of the party which had voted against abolishing the monarchy changed its constitution to support the re-establishment of the Hindu state and a return to constitutional monarchy.
 After the merger between the two parties in November 2016 it was announced that the unified party would take up the constitution of Rastriya Prajatantra Party Nepal.
 The party has stated support for a Sanatan Hindu state with full religious freedom and registered an amendment proposal for such on 19 March 2017.
 The Election Commission removed the portion of the party statute that advocated for a Hindu state and monarchy on 17 March 2017 and asked the party to remove the provisions again on 22 January 2022 claiming that it was against Article 260 of the Constitution of Nepal.

 The party supports a ceremonial monarch, a directly elected prime minister and a fully proportional parliament.
 The party also calls for the scrapping of the provincial governments claiming that it is an expensive experiment.
 The party wants to instead strengthen the local governments and create a two-tier federal structure.